markrebec/rollables/README.md

 * Finish documentation
 * Refactor some of the core objects to use modules and included behavior
 * Support for more die faces besides strings and integers
+* Support for die faces with behaviors.
+Example: d(1,2,X,5,6) - "X" would roll a 1d6 3 times and pick the lowest result
 * Require ActiveSupport for arrays?
 Or port over the `Array.sum` to replace the temp one in place right now (and add specs)?
 * Add support for rolling the dice `x` times
 * Add support for RPG features like `XdY + Z` modifiers and such